margaretstorey/mixed-methods/README.md

 # Mixed Methods Supplement for the SIGSOFT Standards

-I've offered to help out the SIGSOFT standards project by writing a first draft of a standard for the supplement on mixed methods or multi-methodology research.
+I've offered to contribute to the [SIGSOFT standards project](https://github.com/acmsigsoft/EmpiricalStandards) by writing a first draft of a standard for the supplement on mixed methods or multi-methodology research.
-I would love to hear your opinions and comments and your suggestions for changes!
+I would love to hear your opinions and your suggestions for changes!
 If you have a comment, please use the issues feature to start a discussion.

 If you would like to suggest a change or suggest an example paper (or update the existing papers!), please consider forking this repo and open a pull request.